 - internal linking strategy

 - keyword research and competitive analysis

 - on-page tuning for maximum benefits from Panda

-- Google penalty recovery, including link analysis and reconsideration requests for both Penguin and manual penalties
+- Google penalty recovery, including backlink analysis for both algorithmic and manual penalties

 - local search optimization

 - optimization of your social media strategy and processes for SEO

 - rich content strategies, including search-optimized photo galleries, Google Maps API, embedded video, etc.

 I don’t do paid search advertising (PPC) for Google Ads nor for Facebook or other social media channels–while I am somewhat familiar with each of these, they are not areas I consider myself to be an expert in.